 Back pain can be managed with anti-inflammatories, core building exercises and expectant management including avoiding heavy bending, lifting, and twisting.
 Typically, back pain lasts for 1-2 weeks or sometimes up to 6 to 12 weeks.
 If you are a patient experiencing severe pain, it is highly recommended to schedule a consultation with the doctor at DFW Center for Spinal Disorders to discuss treatment options.

 Signs It’s Time To See A Spine Specialist

 We recommend seeking the assistance of a medical professional or spinal specialist when the pain fails to improve with light activities for a few days, or is associated with the following:

 - Weakness in your legs

 - Changes in your bowel/bladder

 - Unintentional weight loss

-Back Pain Treatment
+Back Pain Treatment In Fort Worth TX

 Patients with significant back pain that is causing pressure on either the nerve roots or the spinal canal may be suffering from spinal stenosis.
 In this case, we may recommend undergoing a series of epidural injections in which a licensed medical provider places steroid medications near the area where the nerves are compressed or irritated.

-How can I prevent another back injury?
+How can I prevent future Back Injury?